PowershellFrameworkCollective/docs-psframework/docs/PSFramework/Utility/overview.md

 Simple standalone commands that offer value:

 + [Select-PSFObject](Commands/select-psfobject.md): Expanding the default `Select-Object` with extra convenience.
 And a bit of magic.
++ [New-PSFSupportPackage](Commands/new-psfsupportpackage.md): Collect data useful for debugging.
+Easily integrated as debug dump in a script.
 + [ConvertFrom-PSFArray](Commands/convertfrom-psfarray.md): Flatten array-properties on objects, to keep them pretty when exporting to CSV.

 ## Micro-Features